OliverUrbann/btrbk-gui/README.md

 ```

 Note that the executable will not work without installation as it searches for icons etc. in the installation destination.

+## Usage

+A log file written by btrbk is required so that this tool can read it.
+I assume the log file is `/var/log/btrbk.log`.
+Probably your btrbk must be configured to write this log here.
+You may give another path as a parameter like `btrbk-gui /var/log/other-btrbk.log`.